ALA Emerging Leaders Program

 Applying to the Program

-The application for the 2014 class can now be accessed.
+The application for the 2014 class is now closed.
+The application for next year should be available about mid-May 2014.

 Roles and Responsibilities